 Trucking companies and insurance companies often attempt to take advantage of accident victims in the courtroom.
 These people will try to get the claimant to agree to unfair settlements when the accident victim is entitled to much more compensation this is where The Edwards Law Firm comes in.
 Our personal injury lawyers have years of experience in truck accident litigation.
 Utilizing this experience, as well as thorough research and investigation, we are able to craft a case that breeds success.

-If you or a loved one has suffered from any injuries following a crash, fill out a FREE case review form to learn more about your legal options and speak to an attorney today.
+If you or a loved one has suffered from any injuries following a crash, fill out a FREE case review form to learn more about your legal options and to speak to an attorney today.